 6 146 meters

-So that concludes our very crude testing of high end cricket bats from three different brands.
-There were several balls which were mishits and were not counted in the test.
+So that concludes our very crude testing of high-end cricket bats from three different brands.
+There were several balls that were mishits and were not counted in the test.
 It is quite hard to hit 18 full tosses in succession to the boundaries.

 I noticed a marginal difference in Ihsan and our CE bats.
-Also the GM bat used in testing was not their top of the line limited edition bat, so maybe because of that the traveled distance was not as close to Ihsan or CE limited edition bats, to be fair to GM it was not apple to apple comparison.
-However, this was just a test for fun and maybe this write up might help some researchers and young cricketers gain better understanding about the cricket bats.
+Also, the GM bat used in testing was not their top-of-the-line limited-edition bat, so maybe because of that the traveled distance was not as close to Ihsan or CE limited edition bats, to be fair to GM it was not apple to apple comparison.
+However, this was just a test for fun and maybe this write-up might help some researchers and young cricketers gain a better understanding of the cricket bats.